-- · Base Salary Approved base salary increases of 4-20% for our NEOs for 2018, including a 4% increase for our CEO. - Annual Incentive Compensation Approved annual cash bonuses for 2018 ranging from 100% to 150% of target annual incentive compensation opportunities, including an annual cash bonus for our CEO in the amount of \$975,000, equal to 150% of his target annual incentive compensation opportunity. - Equity Compensation Granted our CEO a long-term incentive compensation opportunity in the form of a performance-based restricted stock unit ("PRSU") award with a grant date value of \$1,840,000 vesting upon the achievement of three equally weighted, pre-established and rigorous performance milestones and granted our other Named Executive Officers long-term incentive compensation opportunities in the form of time-based restricted stock unit ("RSU") awards that may be settled for shares of our common stock with grant date values ranging from \$220,800 to \$644,000.
-A minimum three-year vesting is required for time-based equity awards granted to our other executive officers. - Clawback Policy Maintained a clawback policy allowing the Company to recover compensation from any executive officer should the Board of Directors determine that a material misstatement of the Company's financial statements was due to fraud, negligence, or intentional misconduct by any executive officer of the Company. - Ownership Guidelines Maintained the achievement of stock ownership guidelines of six times his annual base salary for our CEO and twice their annual base salary for our COO and CFO. - "Double Trigger" Feature for Acceleration of Equity Awards Maintained the agreements for outstanding equity awards granted to our CEO pursuant to our 2004 Equity Incentive Plan and 2013 Incentive Plan to provide that, upon a change in control of the Company, the vesting of such awards will accelerate only in the event of a subsequent involuntary termination of employment (a "double-trigger" arrangement).
+- Base Salary Approved base salary increases of up to 3% for our current NEOs. - Annual Incentive Compensation Approved annual cash bonuses for fiscal 2021 of up to 120% of target annual cash incentive compensation opportunities, including an annual cash bonus for our CEO in the amount of \$845,000, equal to 100% of his target annual cash incentive compensation opportunity. - Equity Compensation Granted our CEO a long-term incentive compensation opportunity in the form of a performance-based restricted stock unit ("PRSU") award.
+The original CEO PRSU award would have vested based on eight equally weighted, pre-established performance milestones.
+Each of the eight tranches had a grant date fair value of \$7.7 million.
+Based on stockholder feedback, however, in December 2021, the Compensation Committee and our CEO modified the CEO PRSU award to change the performance milestones to milestones that are purely based on increases in Arrowhead's market capitalization.
+The modification did not result in any incremental fair value associated with the PRSU award.
+The Compensation Committee also granted our other NEOs long-term incentive compensation opportunities in the form of time-based restricted stock unit ("RSU") awards that may be settled for shares of our common stock with grant date values ranging from \$3.8 million to \$4.6 million.
+The awards vest in four equal annual installments beginning in 2023.
+A minimum three-year vesting is required for time-based equity awards granted to our other executive officers. - Clawback Policy Maintained a clawback policy allowing Arrowhead to recover compensation from any executive officer should our Board of Directors determine that a material misstatement of our financial statements was due to fraud, negligence or intentional misconduct by any executive officer of Arrowhead.

+- Ownership Guidelines Maintained the achievement of stock ownership guidelines of six times his annual base salary for our CEO and twice the annual base salary for our CFO. - "Double Trigger" Feature for Acceleration of Equity Awards Maintained the agreements for outstanding equity awards granted to our CEO pursuant to our 2004 Equity Incentive Plan and our 2013 and 2021 Incentive Plans to provide that, upon a change in control of Arrowhead, the vesting of such awards will accelerate only in the event of a subsequent involuntary termination of employment (a "double-trigger" arrangement).